danielrcollins1/OED-Expanded/traps.md

 **Rolling Rock**: A 8’ diameter boulder is released down the passage moving at 9” (45‘) per round; those struck take 4d6 damage and can save vs. stone for half.
 The boulder comes to rest, blocking the passageway, and can be moved 4 average strength people working in unison.

-**Collapsing Column**: A non-load bearing column is designed to break apart with the sections falling in a 5’ radies foot area causing 4d6 damage, characters can save vs. stone for half.
+**Collapsing Column**: A non-load bearing column is designed to break apart with the sections falling in a 5’ radius area causing 4d6 damage, characters can save vs. stone for half.

 **Collapsing Wall**: The outer layer of blocks on this wall collapse in 5’ deep by 10' long area causing 8d6 damage, those affected can save vs. stone for half.